json-schema-org/json-schema-spec/PROCESS.md

 MUST be backward-compatible with previous versions of the specification and MUST NOT change in ways that could be problematic for forward-compatibility.
-Therefore, it's not necessary for implementations to support previous versions of the specification separately.
+Therefore, it's not necessary for implementations to support previous versions of the specification separately (excluding "draft" releases).

 _Note: How, when, and how often the specification will be updated are all open questions that will be decided before any changes are issued following the initial release.
-Because releases are compatible, these things shouldn't effect choices made by implementers or schema authors the same way the "draft" releases did._
+Because releases are compatible, these things shouldn't affect choices made by implementers or schema authors the same way the "draft" releases did._

 ### Experimental Behaviors
 The specification MAY include sections that introduce experimental behaviors.
-These sections MUST be clearly marked and aren't subject to the compatibility guarantees of stable features.
+These sections MUST be clearly marked and aren't subject to the compatibility guarantees of stable behaviors.
 Experimental behaviors MUST be compatible with all current stable behaviors.

 _Note: How and when experimental behaviors are promoted to stable behaviors is